arangodb/spring-data-demo/README.md

 As you can see we used the collection name `"characters"` and not `"character"` in our query.
 Normally a collection would be named like the corresponding entity class.
 But as you probably remember we used `@Document("characters")` in `Character` which set the collection name to `"characters"`.

-Now we create a new `CommandLineRunner` add it to our `DemoApplication`.
+Now we create a new `CommandLineRunner` and add it to our `DemoApplication`.

 ``` java
 package com.arangodb.spring.demo.runner;